Tiles

 Tiles settings

-• If you are a Games, All Access, or Home Delivery Subscriber, you can also access Zen Mode in Tiles.
-In Zen Mode, tiles will replenish as they are cleared, allowing for infinite play.
+• Zen Mode - Tiles will replenish as they are cleared, allowing for infinite play.

-• Dark Theme - Dark Mode allows you to change the display of The New York Times app to a light-on-dark color scheme.
+• Dark Theme - Dark Mode allows you to change the display in the game to a light-on-dark color scheme.
 You can read more about Dark Mode and other settings in the Help Center section, The New York Times News App.

 Was this article helpful?